audioamp/audioamp.github.io/index.md

 1. *Beginner/introductory students*, who will learn how the system works at the block diagram level, and will be able to experiment with how different audio tones sound and look on the oscilloscope.
 2. *Intermediate/advanced students*, who will learn how the opamp and transistor circuits work at the component level.

-To make use of the Audio Amp, you will need additional equipment:
-* 8Ω speaker with banana plug jacks
-* oscilloscope
-* waveform generator
-* banana cables
-* BNC cables

-Of course, you don't need to have a top-of-the-line oscilloscope and waveform generator to make use of Audio Amp.
-Even a simple USB oscilloscope like the $30 [EspoTek Labrador](https://espotek.com/labrador/) would work!
-And any smartphone with an audio jack can work as a make-shift function generator.

-For additional bells-and-whistles, consider getting these:
-* Bluetooth to aux receiver, to work with phones that lack an audio jack
-* Spectrum analyzer or oscilloscope with FFT capabilities, to analyze audio signals in the frequency domain

 # Table of Contents
 1. [Curriculum Goals](#curriculum-goals)